L1TnzO/geospatial-incident-platform/docs/frontend/map.md

 - Data hooks:
   - `useIncidents()` fetches `/api/incidents` once, capping results at 5 000 summaries to satisfy RF07.
 It exposes loading/error states, pagination metadata, and a remainder indicator when more incidents exist than the cap renders.
   - `useStations({ isActive: true })` fetches `/api/stations` and memoizes results per filter.
 Requests rely on browser caching via `AbortController` and an in-memory cache for quick toggles.
+  - `useIncidentSearch()` hydrates `/api/incidents/meta`, debounces `/api/incidents/search` lookups, and exposes `search`, `lastResult`, and error/loading flags for the global search bar.
 - State management:
   - `useMapStore` stores the current map center/zoom.
   - `useMapPreferencesStore` stores UI preferences (currently only the station overlay toggle).
   - `useIncidentDetailStore` tracks the incident selected in the popup and controls whether the detail modal is open.
+  - `useIncidentTableData` now responds to an `incidentNumber` filter that the search bar toggles to automatically surface the located incident in the table.
 - Rendering pipeline:
   1. `MapContainer` (Leaflet) renders the tile layer and orchestrates the viewport.
   2. `IncidentClusterLayer` clusters incidents with `supercluster` and renders cluster markers or individual incident markers with popups.